 Trunking system are a bit surprising to those used to conventional radio.
 You have to push the PTT button, then wait until a channel is free, which usually takes half a second or so.
-Instead of PTT and pray someone heard you with conventional radio, in trunking, it’s a closed loop transmission initiation–you can’t transmit unless the repeater heard you and you heard the repeater.
+Instead of PTT and pray someone heard you with conventional radio, in trunking, it’s a closed loop transmission initiation.
+A radio can’t transmit voice unless the repeater heard you and you heard the repeater.

 Agencies at all levels are moving this way, the reserved public safety frequencies at 800 MHz and growing noise on low-band VHF have made those 1950’s style systems intolerable.
 Everything seems have a microchip these days, and as the price of electronics drops it seems the shielding does too.
 This means low-band VHF is getting hit harder every day.
 It’s time to move up to 800 MHz trunking!